nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_dimmer/README.rst

    On press and release, **Button 1** will publish a Generic OnOff Set message using the configured publication parameters of its model instance, and toggle the LED on/off on a :ref:`mesh light fixture <bluetooth_mesh_light_lc>` device.

    On press and hold, **Button 1** will publish a Generic Level move set message using the configured publication parameters of its model instance and will continuously dim the LED lightness state on a :ref:`mesh light fixture <bluetooth_mesh_light_lc>` device.
 On release, the button publishes another Generic Level move set message with the ``delta`` parameter set to 0 and stops the continuous level change from the previous message.

+Button 2:
+   On short press and release, **Button 2** will publish a Scene Restore message using the configured publication parameters of its model instance, and restore the LED state of all the targets to the values stored under the current scene number.
+   Each press of the button will recall the next scene, meaning, the first press will recall scene 2, the next press will recall scene 3, and so on, before wrapping around back to scene 1.

+   On long press and release, **Button 2** will publish a Scene Store message using the configured publication parameters of its model instance, and store the current LED state of all the targets under the scene with the most recently recalled scene number.

 LEDs:
    Show the OOB authentication value during provisioning if the "Push button" OOB method is used.